adamsjoe/SZ_Test/README.md

 This approach increases maintainability.
 Rather than having hard-coded test names, the data is located centrally and is easily updatable.

+#### Soft Assertions

+It will be noted that `expect.soft` is being used when verifying the endpoints.
+Soft assertions, unlike normal assertions, will continue to the next line when they fail.
+This method can be risky, it could leave systems in unknown states, however on this occasion it was deemed acceptable to use this as it will provide more information on the report.

 ### Tests

 The roles suite consists of the following tests: